guillaumecherel/TutorialEAForModelling/README-en.md

 *Article: Reuillon R., Schmitt C., De Aldama R., Mouret J.-B., 2015, "A New Method to Evaluate Simulation Models: The Calibration Profile (CP) Algorithm", JASSS : Journal of Artificial Societies and Social Simulation, Vol. 18, Issue 1, <http://jasss.soc.surrey.ac.uk/18/1/12.html>*

 The method we now present aims at understanding better how the model works in focusing on the impact of the different parameters of the model.
 In our Anthills example, we previously calibrated the model to enforce it to reproduce fake experimental measurements.
-We would like to knowe whether the model can reproduce this pattern for other parameter values.
+We would like to know whether the model can reproduce this pattern for other parameter values.
 It is possible for instance, that a parameter is crucial and yet the model cannot reproduce the experimental measurements for a different value other than the one found with the calibration.
 It is also possible, on the contrary, that another parameter is not essential at all, that is, the model can reproduce the experimental measurements whatever its value.
 To establish the relevancy of our model parameter, we will set the parameters profiles for the model and for the targeted pattern, as follows:

-Commençons par établir le profil du paramètre d'évaporation.
-La méthode est la suivante.
-On voudrait savoir si le modèle peut reproduire le motif visé pour différents taux d'évaporation.
-On divise l'intervalle du paramètre en `nX` intervalles de même taille, et on utilise un algorithme génétique pour rechercher des valeurs des autres paramètres (dans le modèle de fourmi il n'y en a que deux, c'est donc seulement le paramètre de dispersion qui va varier) qui, comme précédemment pour la calibration, minimisent la distance entre les mesures produites par le modèle en simulation et celles observées expérimentalement.
-Dans le cas de la calibration, on gardait les meilleurs individus de la population quelles que soient leurs valeurs de paramètre.
-Cette fois, on garde aussi les meilleurs individus, mais en s'assurant d'en garder au moins un pour chaque division de l'intervalle du paramètre dont on établit le profile, c'est-à-dire le taux d'évaporation.
-Une fois fait, on recommence pour l'autre paramètre, celui de dispersion.
+We begin with establishing the profile for evaporation parameter with the following method.
+We would like to know if the model is able to reproduce the targeted pattern for different values of the evaporation rate.
+The range of this parameter is divided into `nX` intervals of equal size.
+For each value of the corresponding discretization, we use a genetic algorithm to search for values of other parameters that minimize the distance between experimental data and model outputs, as done before in the calibration section.
+In our case for the ant model, the optimization is done on the single remaining parameter, the diffusion parameter.
+The profile is obtained by running the genetic algorithm and ensuring to keep at least one best individual for each value of the discretization for the profiled parameter, whereas in the calibration case, best individuals where kept whatever the value of parameters.
+Once the profile obtained, we can do the same with the diffusion parameter.

 Pour établir un profil dans OpenMOLE pour un paramètre donné, on utilise la méthode d'évolution GenomeProfile: